thomaspeugeot/ngimportissue/README.md

 ## Preliminary analysis

+### This is new with ng 17

 This problem did not occur with ng v16

+### This is an issue related to the import path

-going verbose illuminates what's wrong
+going verbose and having a trace in [ng/build_trace.txt](https://github.com/thomaspeugeot/ngimportissue/blob/8a11d9dbe0a8a2b233f0e2073cc67723e63fb9a0/ng/build_trace.txt), one better understands what's wrong

 > % ng build --verbose > build_trace.txt 2>&1